 Some viruses can be transmitted mechanically (such as during handling and division of plants), and some by vectors such as nematodes, grasshoppers, aphids, thrips, spider mites and flea beetles, which introduce viruses by feeding on infected plants and then subsequently on healthy ones.
 Some viruses can also be transmitted by pollen and seeds.
 How a particular virus is transmitted depends on the specific virus and the susceptible plant.

-If you suspect a daylily in your garden may have a viral disease, remember that once a plant is infected with a virus there is generally no treatment and the plant will likely be infected for the remainder of its lifetime.
-Any divisions taken from that plant are also likely to be infected, as are any other plants subsequently divided with the same tools if it is a virus that can be transmitted mechanically.
+If you suspect a daylily in your garden may have a viral disease, remember that once a plant is infected with a virus there is no treatment and the plant will be infected for the remainder of its lifetime.
+Any divisions taken from that plant should be considered infected and other plants divided or trimmed with the same tools are at risk, especially if those tools are not adequately disinfected between plants (if it is a virus that can be transmitted mechanically).
 Also, there is the risk of pests carrying disease to healthy daylilies.
 The usual recommendation, therefore, is to destroy virus infected plants.
 However, as mentioned above, it can be difficult to differentiate virus symptoms from other disorders visually so expert advice is recommended before determining a course of action.